How to create sprite sheets & animations for PixiJS 8

 In case you dropped the sprites first, or you already used TexturePacker for a project, click on Framework and select PixiJS from the dialog that opens here.

-In TexturePacker, click on the folder icon next to Data file and navigate to your spritesheets folder.
-Name the file character.json.
+Create a new folder called spritesheets in the demo directory.
+In TexturePacker, click on the folder icon next to Data file and navigate to the spritesheets folder.
+Name the data file character.json.

 Finally, press Publish sprite sheet to write the sprite sheet to your project folder.